jimratliff/GenoMac-user/README.md

 ### Using this repo as USER_CONFIGURER vis-à-vis any other user
 USER_CONFIGURER, like any other user, needs to have its user-scoped settings be configured, and thus uses this repo to do so.

-However, the difference in this regard between USER_CONFIGURER and any other user is that USER_CONFIGURER is called upon to use the repo as an intermediate step in implementing its more-ambitious mandate of configuring the entire Mac:
+However, the difference in this regard between USER_CONFIGURER and any other user is that USER_CONFIGURER is called upon to use the repo as part of the process in implementing its more-ambitious mandate of configuring the entire Mac:
 - First, USER_CONFIGURER uses the GenoMac-system repo to set up the Mac from a systemwide perspective, including installing crucial apps and other resources for systemwide use by all users
 - USER_CONFIGURER will then clone this repo (GenoMac-user) to USER_CONFIGURER’s home directory and follow this repo’s instructions to configure USER_CONFIGURER’s user-scoped settings.
 - USER_CONFIGURER will then return to GenoMac-system to create the additional user accounts for the Mac.